stemitom/desk-square/README.md

 # desk-square
  API for an event management tool (ex.
-Meetup and EvenBrite) written in drf django.
+Meetup and EventBrite) written in drf django.